attachmentsme/pollio/README.md

 PollIO
 ======

-PollIO wraps _jQuery.ajax_ and provides a convenient abstraction for polling and endpoint.
+PollIO wraps _jQuery.ajax_ and provides a convenient abstraction for polling an endpoint.

 Why it's cool: